Valentine's Day Hits Different When You're Married

 Valentine’s Day has a way of magnifying that.

-You don’t necessarily want diamonds.
-You want depth.
+You don’t want extravagance.

 When Love Becomes Functional